d2l-ai/d2l-en/chapter_multilayer-perceptrons/numerical-stability-and-init.md

 of modern approaches to parameter initialization.
 In fact, MXNet has an entire `mxnet.initializer` module implementing over a dozen different heuristics.
-Moreover, intialization continues to be a hot area of inquiry within research into the fundamental theory of neural network optimization.
+Moreover, initialization continues to be a hot area of inquiry within research into the fundamental theory of neural network optimization.
 Some of these heuristics are especially suited for when parameters are tied
-(i.e., when parameters of in different parts the network are shared), for superresolution, sequence models, and related problems.
+(i.e., when parameters of in different parts the network are shared), for super-resolution, sequence models, and related problems.
 We recommend that the interested reader take a closer look at what is offered as part of this module, and investigate the recent research on parameter initialization.